imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/nextjs.md

 ### **Configure authentication in the frontend app**

-Now that we have our authentication server up and running, let's configure the `publicKey` and `authenticator` in the frontend React app:
+Now that we have our authentication server up and running, let's configure the `publicKey` and `authenticator` in the frontend Next.js app:

 Add the following to `app/page.js` file to [initialize the SDK](nextjs.md#initialize-the-next.js-sdk) with auth params: